5 Reasons Why I Love Bali

 A must try in Bali is the Suckling Pig – traditionally barbequed on hot coals and coffee beans to create a truly smokey BBQ flavour – the meat comes out soft like butter and the crackling skin is a pure dream.

 An even bigger must for foodies travelling to Bali is Kopi Luwak – the world’s most expensive coffee.
-These intensely flavourful coffee cherries are consumed by wild Asian cervil’s and their digestive system naturally peels away the hard peel and out comes an aromatic coffee bean.
-If that’s not to your taste go for the standard Nasi Goring which is a local and western favourite.
+These intensely flavorful coffee cherries are consumed by wild Asian cervil’s and their digestive system naturally peel away the hard peel and outcomes an aromatic coffee bean.
+If that’s not to your taste go for the standard Nasi Goring which is a local and western favourites.

 4. The Surf